FrankZisko/lab/source/guide_gitea.rst

   xG9MD-15A4aMGsln,MTr
   [isabell@stardust ~]$

-... and some random alphanum chars for the security key.
+... and some random alpha-num chars for the security key.

 .. code-block:: console